murkl/arch-os/runtime/README.md

   the program stays in: every value one fills in is an ordinary value from the next page on.
 Offered once, on a machine that has never answered anything.
-A row with **`asks:`** is the same idea reached the long way round — one question, and the shell in its **`apply:`** turns that answer into answers by writing them into the answer file.
+A row with **`asks:`** is the same idea reached the long way round: one question, and the shell in its **`apply:`** turns that answer into answers by writing them into the answer file.
 The row is not got past until that has worked.
-- **The questions** that are required, mean something, and have no acceptable answer yet — one to a page, numbered, in declaration order.
+- **The questions** that are required, mean something, and have no acceptable answer yet, one to a page, numbered, in declaration order.
 - **Install** or **Settings**, once nothing is left open.
-- **Settings** — every answer on one page with what it is set to. `/` narrows it by name or by heading.
+- **Settings**: every answer on one page with what it is set to. `/` narrows it by name or by heading.
-- **Installing** — a list of tasks filling in from the top, and nothing else.
+- **Installing**: a list of tasks filling in from the top, and nothing else.
 Not one line of what any script printed: a package manager's progress bars are noise with escape codes in them, and all of it goes to the log.
 A task that asks stops the list to ask; a declined one keeps its row, marked as passed over.
 A task with a `report:` stops it to say something.
-- **A failure** — what the tool said, then which script, which line, which command, which exit code, then where the rest is written down.
+- **A failure**: what the tool said, then which script, which line, which command, which exit code, then where the rest is written down.
-- **The way out**, where the tree declared one: a restart, a shutdown, and — where the tree named a console to stop into — closing the installer with the machine left running.
+- **The way out**, where the tree declared one: a restart, a shutdown, and, where the tree named a console to stop into, closing the installer with the machine left running.

 Every answer is written to the answer file the moment it is given, so an